Public-key cryptography based on bounded quantum reference frames: Introduction

 \section{Introduction}

-Since its inception, the focus of quantum cryptography has been on symmetric-key protocols, where Alice and Bob attempt to generate or are assumed to hold private shared correlations.
-Such correlations can usually be defined or encoded by a string of bits --- the secret key --- but Bartlett et al. \cite{BRS04} showed that they may also take the form of a private shared reference frame.
-Symmetric-key quantum protocols are usually unconditionally secure, meaning that the sole assumption is that (some part of) quantum theory is correct; however, Damgaard et al. \cite{DFSS05,DFSS07} have investigated information-theoretically secure protocols in the bounded storage model, where an extra assumption is that the size of the adversary's quantum memory is limited.
+Since its inception, the focus of quantum cryptography has been on the symmetric-key model, where Alice and Bob attempt to generate private shared correlations (as in quantum key distribution \cite{BB84,Eke91}) or are assumed to hold them (as in quantum authentication \cite{BCGST02}).
+Such correlations can usually be defined or encoded by a string of bits---the secret key---but Bartlett et al. \cite{BRS04} showed that they may also take the form of a private shared reference frame.
+Symmetric-key quantum protocols are usually unconditionally secure, meaning that the sole assumption is that (some part of) quantum theory is correct; however, Damgaard et al. \cite{DFSS05,DFSS07} have investigated information-theoretically secure protocols, such as password-based identification and bit commitment, in the bounded quantum storage model, where an extra assumption is that the size or quality of the adversary's quantum memory is limited (see also Refs \cite{Sch07, KWW09, Sch10}).\footnote{The bounded storage model for classical protocols (e.g. Ref. \cite{CM97}), where the adversary's classical memory is assumed to be bounded, also gives information-theoretic security.}

-Going beyond the symmetric-key model, but retaining unconditional security, Gottesman and Chuang \cite{qphGC01} introduced quantum-public-key cryptography --- where the public keys are quantum systems, each of whose state encodes the (same) classical private key --- by giving a secure one-time (digital) signature scheme for signing classical messages.
-The public-key framework eliminates the need for Alice and Bob to establish private shared correlations, which has practical advantages in large networks of users (where there may be many ``Alices'' or ``Bobs'').
+Going beyond the symmetric-key model, but retaining unconditional security, Gottesman and Chuang \cite{qphGC01} introduced quantum-public-key cryptography---where the public keys are quantum systems, each of whose state encodes the (same) classical private key---by giving a secure one-time (digital) signature scheme for signing classical messages.

+A public-key framework eliminates the need for Alice and Bob to establish private shared correlations, which has practical advantages in large networks of users (where there may be many ``Alices'' or ``Bobs'').
+Alice chooses a random private key, creates copies of the corresponding public key, and distributes the copies in an authenticated fashion to all potential ``Bobs''.
+In principle, this asymmetric setup allows, e.g., any Bob to send encrypted messages to Alice or to verify any signature for a message that Alice digitally signed, thus significantly reducing the number of secret/private keys involved as compared to the case where each Alice-Bob pair shares a secret key and uses symmetric-key protocols.
+Thus the public-key framework vastly simplifies key distribution, which is often the most costly part of any cryptosystem.
+Note that the security of classical public-key protocols is necessarily based on computational assumptions \cite{MvOV96}.

+The mapping that takes a private key to the state of the corresponding quantum public key is always assumed to be publicly known.
+Furthermore, in any reasonable quantum-public-key system, the states of two quantum public keys corresponding to two different private keys always have overlap less than $(1-\delta)$, for some positive and publicly known $\delta$.
+Thus, a striking aspect of quantum-public-key cryptography that sets it apart from its classical counterpart is that the number of copies of the (quantum) public key in circulation must be limited.
+If this were not the case, then an adversary could collect an arbitrarily large number of copies, measure them all, and determine the private key.